Heat-trapping greenhouse gases and El Niño could see the world’s climate move ever further from what we are used to.

 Average global temperatures in 2022 pushed the planet to around 1.15°C above 1850 to 1900 levels.
 The cooling conditions of La Niña over the last three years have temporarily reined in the long-term warming trend, according to the WMO.

-These conditions ended in March 2023 and the warming El Niño event is expected to develop in the next few months.
-Typically these conditions increase global temperatures a year after they develop meaning the effects will be seen in 2024.
+These conditions ended in March 2023 and the warming El Niño event started to develop in June.
+Typically these conditions increase global temperatures a year after they develop meaning the most significant effects will be seen in 2024.

-Combined with human-induced climate change, Talaas warns it will push global temperatures into “uncharted territory”.
+Combined with human-induced climate change, Talaas warned it will push global temperatures into “uncharted territory”.

-“This will have far-reaching repercussions for health, food security, water management and the environment,” he adds.
+El Niño “will have far-reaching repercussions for health, food security, water management and the environment,” Talaas added.
 “We need to be prepared.”

 Could early warning systems help prepare us for extreme weather?

-The report was released ahead of the World Meteorological Congress at the end of the month.
+The report was released ahead of the World Meteorological Congress at the end of May.
 Here experts will discuss how to strengthen weather services to support climate change adaptation.

 One of the biggest priorities is the Early Warnings for All Initiative which was launched by UN Secretary-General Antonio Guterres at COP27 last year.